dlr-ve-esy/charging-ontology/README.md

   instructions in their respective webpages.

 ## Contact
-We invite to open issues when you find issues or have suggestions.
+We invite to use the [issue board](https://github.com/dlr-ve-esy/charging-ontology/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) when you find issues or have suggestions.
 For any inquiry that does not concern the ontology or the content of this repository contact: eugenio.arellanoruiz@dlr.de